-On Expertise & ExpectationsPosted by Jon Snyder on Nov 2011
+On Expertise & ExpectationsPosted by Bank Street on November 03, 2011

 On September 24, Bank Street College had the honor of hosting a conference conducted by the NYC Coalition for Educational Justice, the Urban Youth Collaborative, and the Alliance for Quality Education.
 The topic was effective alternatives to school closings.
 School leaders, district officials, school partner organizations, teachers, and community members from across the country discussed strategies shown to be effective for successfully transforming low-performing schools.

 What jumped out at me was what a rare occurrence it is in educational policy conversations these days to have people know what they are talking about.
 The planners and the presenters all knew, from experience and study, about children and families and communities and schools and teaching and learning.
 What a pleasant break and a sad commentary.

 For the past decade here in New York City, educational policy—and even the frames of engagement of every educational policy conversation—has been set by the Mayor (a communications magnate) and his chancellor (for the bulk of the decade, an anti-trust attorney).
 At the national level, the “experts,” among others, are a man who made many fortunes marketing other people’s ideas, and a woman who brilliantly marketed her college thesis into a hundred million dollar enterprise.
 Educators and parents have not just been shunned; they have been denigrated as creators and defenders of all that harms our children.
 The more one knows, from experience and study, the greater the exclusion and public denigration.
 Mr. Bloomberg even had the gall to say that he knew their children and what was better for them than the parents and the teachers who work with them daily.